holoviz/panel/doc/tutorials/serve.md

 # Serving Panel Apps

-In this section you will learn how to serve Panel apps
+In this section you will learn how to serve Panel apps:

+- serve your app with a command like `panel serve app.py` or `panel serve app2.ipynb`.
+- serve with *auto reload* by adding the flag `--autoreload`.
+- serve a multipage app with a command like `panel serve app.py app2.ipynb`
+- list the configuration options of `panel serve` by adding the flag `--help`.

 ## Serve an app from a `.py` file